kaamanita/brahmi/README.md

 ## What is Brahmi Script?

 **Brahmi script** is the oldest attested writing system of Ancient India, apart from the yet-undeciphered Indus script.
 Brahmi is an abugida, i.e. each consonant has an individual inherent sound, such as 𑀓 /ka/.
-It makes use of diacritic marks to modify each consonant with a vowel, such as 𑀓𑀺 /ki/, 𑀓𑀼 /ku/, and 𑀓𑁂 /ke/.
+It makes use of diacritic marks to modify a consonant with a vowel, such as 𑀓𑀺 /ki/, 𑀓𑀼 /ku/, and 𑀓𑁂 /ke/.
 Some hypotheses state that Brahmi is derived from Aramaic and Greek alphabets as a result of language contact through commerce with Middle Eastern merchants and Indo-Greek communities in Bactria.
 Brahmi is the ancestor of many scripts used in today’s South, Central, and Southeast Asia, such as Devanagari, Thai, Burmese, and Khmer.

 ## Introduction